Cervical Cancer

 This section will take you through the basics of what you need to know about cervical cancer.
 It will introduce you to the people who may be part of your treatment team.
 Also, it will identify the different types of treatments for cervical cancer.
 Hopefully, this information will help prepare you to talk with your treatment team and to feel more confident about your treatment plan.

 Cancer occurs when cells in an area of the body grow abnormally.
-Cervical cancer is a cancer that begins in the cervix, the part of the uterus or womb that opens into the vagina.
-It is the part of the uterus that dilates and opens fully to allow a baby to pass into the birth canal.
-The normal cervix has two main types of cells: squamous (or flat) cells, which protect the outside of the cervix, and glandular cells which are mostly inside the cervix, and produce the fluid and mucus commonly seen during ovulation.
+Cervical cancer begin in the part of the uterus that opens into the vagina.
+It is the part of the uterus that dilates to allow a baby to pass into the birth canal.
+Cervical cancer is almost always caused by the Human Papilloma Virus (HPV), which can integrate into the DNA of the cells in the cervix.

 Cervical precancers usually have no symptoms.
 That is why it is important to have a Pap test.
-A woman usually does not have any signs until the cells turn into cancer and invade the deepest parts of the cervix or other pelvic organs.
+A person usually does not have any signs until the cells turn into cancer and invade the deepest parts of the cervix or other pelvic organs.

 These symptoms include:

-- Vaginal discharge
+• Vaginal discharge

-- Abnormal vaginal bleeding
+• Abnormal vaginal bleeding

-- Vaginal odor
+• Vaginal odor

-- Pain
+• Pain

-Medical evaluation and diagnosis
+Medical Evaluation and Diagnosis

-Surgical staging
+Surgical Staging

 When cervical cancer is diagnosed, it is vital to determine if the cancer has spread.
 Your treatment team may do more tests to determine this.
-Additionally, specific procedures during surgery may be performed to determine the extent of disease.
+Additionally, specific procedures during surgery may be performed to determine the extent of the disease.
 This process is called staging.
 Staging helps to determine the exact extent of your cancer and what treatment plan is best for you.

 Following surgery, your cancer will be categorized into Stage I, II, III, or IV, illustrated below.
 The cancer will also be assigned a grade.
 Grade refers to how abnormal the cells appear under a microscope.
 Low grade tumors, also called grade 1, have features that resemble normal cervical cells.
 In contrast, in high grade tumors (grade 3) the microscopic appearance is greatly altered from normal.

-Stage I: The cancer is found only in the cervix.
+The cancer is found only in the cervix.

-Stage II: The cancer has spread from the cervix to the upper part of the vagina or the tissue around the uterus.
+The cancer has spread from the cervix to the upper part of the vagina or the tissue around the uterus.
 It has not spread to the pelvic wall—the muscle and connective tissues that line the insides of the pelvic bones.
 Cancer cells may also be found in the lymph nodes in the pelvis.

-Stage III: The cancer has spread to the lower part of the vagina or to the pelvic wall.
+The cancer has spread to the lower part of the vagina or to the pelvic wall.
 It may block the flow of urine to the bladder.
 Cancer cells may also be found in the lymph nodes in the pelvis.

-Stage IV: The cancer has spread to other body parts within or outside the pelvis.
+The cancer has spread to other body parts within or outside the pelvis.
 Cancer cells may be found in the bladder, rectum, abdomen, liver, intestines or lungs.

 Cervical cancer treatment and side effects